How to Play Original Xbox Games On Your Windows PC - Xemu Emulator Guide

 So, where do you get those you may ask?
 For the HDD Image, you can get it from the Xemu GitHub page as it’s free and legal to use.
 Scroll down until you see ” Hard Disk Drive Image “.

 For the BIOS and the MCPX Boot ROM Image, you’ll be obliged to have the original hardware and rip all of that from it.
-Still, after a bit of research, I stumbled across a web page on the emulation. game.tech wiki that hosted all emulators’ files, including the OG Xbox.
+I’m pretty sure if you’re not new to the internet, you may find the files somewhere.

 Once you download the files, create a BIOS folder inside your emulator directory, and paste the files over there.
 After you do that, you’ll see something like this: